 Below, we formalize the described idea.
 See also Fig.\,\ref{fig:tdc_algo}, which illustrates the main steps of the algorithm.

 \begin{enumerate} \item In the (reliable) neighborhood of the gap, create new gaps. \item Inpaint the original as well as the additional gaps, using the same setting. \item For all the new gaps, compute how the energy progresses through the gap and through the corresponding portion of the reliable signal.
 The energy progression is estimated via $m$ overlapping signal segments covering the whole inpainted gap.
-For the following steps, the segments should be distributed for all the gaps \emph{in the same way}, such that the information is transferable into the time instants $s < t_1 < \dots < t_m < f$ in the original gap (see Fig.\,\ref{fig:segments}). \item Find the multipliers $\vect{m}\in\RR^m$, such that the difference of energy in the original signal and the filled parts is minimized (see Eq.\,\eqref{eq:multipliers}). \item Compute $\vect{n} = \sqrt{\vect{m}}$ using the entrywise square root\footnote{The vector $\vect{m}$ represents the ratios of energy, while we need the ratio of signal amplitude.
+For the following steps, the segments should be distributed for all the gaps \emph{in the same way}, such that the information is transferable into the time instants $s < t_1 < \dots < t_m < f$ in the original gap (see Fig.\,\ref{fig:segments}). \item Find the multipliers $\vect{m}\in\RR^m$, such that the difference in energy between the original signal and the filled parts is minimized (see Eq.\,\eqref{eq:multipliers}). \item Compute $\vect{n} = \sqrt{\vect{m}}$ using the entrywise square root\footnote{The vector $\vect{m}$ represents the ratios of energy, while we need the ratio of signal amplitude.
 This corresponds to the square root of the ratios of energy.}. \item Enforce symmetry\footnote{We use the offset described in Sec.\,\ref{sec:offset}, which makes the assumption of symmetric energy drop realistic.} of $\vect{n}$ by updating

-\item The function $q(t)$ is obtained by cubic spline interpolation \footnote{\url{https://www.mathworks.com/help/matlab/ref/spline.html}}, which for $t_1,t_2,\dots,t_m$ attains the values of the vector $\vect{n}$, and at points $s$ and~$f$, its value is 1 and derivative 0, respectively. \item The vector $\q$ is obtained from $q(t)$ by equidistant sampling in the interval $\langle s,f\rangle$. \end{enumerate}
+\item The function $q(t)$ is obtained by cubic spline interpolation \footnote{We use the MATLAB function \texttt{spline}, see \url{https://www.mathworks.com/help/matlab/ref/spline.html}.}, which for $t_1,t_2,\dots,t_m$ attains the values of the vector $\vect{n}$, and at points $s$ and~$f$ its value is 1 and derivative 0, respectively. \item The vector $\q$ is obtained from $q(t)$ by equidistant sampling in the interval $\langle s,f\rangle$. \end{enumerate}

 To clarify step 4, define two matrices.
-Let the columns of matrix $\matr{X}$ be formed from the vectors of energy progression from the additional gaps.
+Let the columns of the matrix $\matr{X}$ be formed by the vectors of energy progression from the additional gaps.
 Let the matrix $\matr{Y}$ contain the respective values of energy from the original signal.
-Note that both matrices have $m$ rows and the number of columns is the number of additional gaps (created in step~1).
+Note that this way, both matrices have $m$ rows and the number of columns is the number of additional gaps (created in step~1).
 The multipliers $\vect{m}$ are then the optimizers of